 Please consult your attorney with any questions regarding classifications of employees.
 California law requires this advice to come from an attorney only.

-If you have any additional questions please contact your Henry+Horne tax advisor.
+If you have any additional questions on California’s new definition of an employee, or any other tax questions, please contact your Henry+Horne tax advisor.

 KC Kolb, CPA